 - Executive director Alan Durning’s latest book, Unlocking Home: Three Keys to Affordable Communities, has been used and cited by policymakers, urban planners, social service organizations, and media outlets nationwide as they seek new approaches to keeping urban housing affordable.

-- Sightline’s research on Northwest Coal Exports has informed and empowered the fight against massive fossil fuel exports planned for our region, detailing everything from the local traffic impacts of the trains carrying these products to coastal ports to coal companies’ failing finances and more.
-As of late 2013, three of the originally proposed six terminals, at Coos Bay, Grays Harbor, and Port Westward, have canceled their development plans, and the Seattle City Council unanimously resolved to reject Northwest coal exports.
+- Sightline’s research on Northwest Coal & Oil Exports has informed and empowered the fight against massive fossil fuel exports planned for our region, detailing everything from the local traffic impacts of the trains carrying these products to coastal ports to coal companies’ failing finances and more.
+As of early 2015, of the originally proposed six terminals, at Coos Bay, Grays Harbor, and Port Westward, three had canceled their development plans; the King County Council issued a strong statement against Northwest coal exports; and the Washington towns of Vancouver, Aberdeen, and Mount Vernon had all passed anti-oil train resolutions.

 - Our blog series detailing legal barriers to sustainable solutions has inspired policy changes across Cascadia.
 These include expanded economic opportunities for African-style hair braiding in Oregon; right-to-dry legislation that would allow clotheslines everywhere; and changing the laws mandating white pages be provided to all households.

 - Our cities are more family-friendly, thanks to measures like the 2013 Neighborhood Safe Streets Bill (WA), which allows cities to lower local speed limits—an idea that Sightline has helped promote since 2011.
 In addition, Sightline championed the newly improved stroller policies on King County (WA) Metro buses.

 - Sightline has worked for years on issues related to toxics, be they in breastmilk or couches.
 In 2012, California—the largest US couch market and therefore a bellwether for the rest of the country—changed its rules on toxic flame retardants in couches.
 Our in-depth analysis and outreach in support of California-based activists, helped bring about the change.